-The College's mission statement is "Enriching lives through learning" with a key strategic goal to deliver good value, high quality learning for all students resulting in high achievement rates.
+The College has a key strategic goal to deliver good value, high quality learning for all students resulting in high achievement rates.
 The purpose of this policy is to provide a framework within which all aspects of higher education learning, teaching and assessment are planned through high quality teaching, learning and course design.